AlxisHenry/epigrades/README.md

-# Epitech grades and statistics 📈
+# Notes and statistics at Epitech 🎓

 This is a web application to have a global view and some statistics about my studies at Epitech.